GreenStar Homes Certification Manual Version 4

 Completed GreenHome Inspection checklist with photos of existing homes

-Builders can sign the Energy Star Water Management Checklist on New Construction and major renovations.
+Builder-signed Energy Star Water Management Checklist on new construction and major renovations

 Properly exhausting bath fans in each bathroom